 The 2019 meetup in Düsseldorf, our first one in the beautiful hometown of the beyond tellerrand conference, was a huge success — not least to trivago being a dream host for our awesome community.
 And what is more obvious than sticking to things that work?
 So, let's bring the Accessibility Club to Düsseldorf again!

 While we run the meetup as a BarCamp again (see below), we would be able to feature up to 2 talk-like presentations in the beginning of the event.
 If you have something interesting to share, please get in touch and we'll see whether it would be a fit (you might want to see how Manuel & Marc did it in 2019).
 First come, first serve. :)

 The meetup will use a BarCamp-like format, which means that we don't have a pre-defined schedule, invited speakers or conference-like talks.
 Instead, the event has a self-organizing character: At the beginning, attendees propose sessions about topics they are interested in, have questions about or want to share their experience with.
 The goal is to spark discussions and encourage part-giving rather than part-taking.

-Sessions are time-boxed to 45 minutes.
+Sessions are time-boxed to certain amount of time (see schedule).
 Depending on the number of attendees and proposals there may be multiple sessions in parallel.
 While promotional presentations are discouraged you're welcome to share your work in order to get feedback or let others benefit from your findings.

 Lunch break / Lunch time session